 PERRIN CLORE DUNCAN

-Perrin Clore Duncan is a young american artist, traveler, fitness enthusiast, foodie, and academic.
-She was born and raised in Edmond, Oklahoma, U.S.A. and grew up alongside her two siblings, James and Emma Duncan.
+Perrin Clore Duncan was born and raised in Edmond, Oklahoma, U.S.A. and grew up alongside her two siblings, James and Emma Duncan.
 Her parents, Walt and Ann-Clore Duncan continue to live in Edmond.